Airline graduate schemes

-A look at the assortment of British Airways (BA) careers on offer gives you an idea of this, with opportunities as diverse as logistics and leadership, finance, engineering and IT.
-It's a similar story across the sector and with all the major airlines.
+A look at the assortment of careers available with well-known airlines such as British Airways, easyJet and Virgin Atlantic gives you an idea of the scope of the airline industry, with opportunities as diverse as logistics and leadership, finance, business and data.

 A dedicated airline graduate programme provides a structured route into your chosen aviation career, allowing you to sample a number of business functions while developing your knowledge and skills.